-We need and welcome energetic volunteers of all ages and skills.
+The Volunteer Services Department needs and welcomes energetic volunteers of all ages and skills on the York Street and Saint Raphael campuses.
 Volunteers generally give a minimum of four hours a week for at least six months.
 There are a variety of volunteer roles to fit individual time schedules, abilities and interests.
-Volunteers may work directly with patients or choose work behind-the-scenes.
+Volunteers may work directly with patients or choose work behind the scenes.

 Volunteer Programs at YNHH